yzhhr/CourseProjects/numal/README.md

 # Numerical Analysis in Spring 2024

+If you want no hassle, you can view the rendered notebooks directly on GitHub, at https://github.com/yzhhr/CourseProjects/tree/main/numal.

 The course requires 4 out of 7 problems from the [problems.pdf](problems.pdf) file.
 I completed the problems 1, 2, 3, 7 in the form of Jupyter notebooks.

 You can view the rendered notebooks directly on GitHub.